BaduDueduMaxwell/UniLink/README.md

-Here's a comprehensive README for your "UniLink" web application project.
-This README includes sections detailing the project's purpose, setup instructions, technologies used, and other essential information to help developers and users understand and contribute to your project.

----

 ## UniLink

 UniLink is a web application designed to simplify the university application process for students in Ghana.
 It offers a centralized online platform where students can search for universities and apply to multiple schools directly from the application, saving time and effort.